Tom Brady Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Philadelphia 1/16/2022

 Season Stats

-- He's also carried the ball 28 times for 81 yards and two touchdowns, averaging 4.8 yards per game.
+- He has tacked on 81 rushing yards on 28 carries with two touchdowns, averaging 4.8 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Brady's matchup with the Eagles.